Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Washing Wool Coats

-- Use cold water and a gentle detergent, ideally one that’s specifically formulated for wool
+Fill a large tub with cold water and add a gentle detergent, ideally one that’s specifically formulated for wool.

-- Soak the coat and rinse thoroughly to avoid leftover residue
+Soak the coat in the detergent mixture, then rinse thoroughly with cool water to avoid leftover residue.

 After washing, air dry the wool jacket by laying it flat.
 That will help it retain its shape and prevent stretching.